UK APD - The Ultimate Guide

 * The UK consists of England, Wales, Scotland, and Northern Ireland.
 Isle of Man and the Channel Islands are not part of the UK.

-The amount of UK APD per passenger depends on aircraft characteristics, seating configuration, class of travel and the geographical distance of the capital city of the destination country /territory from the UK’s capital London.
+The amount of UK APD per passenger depends on aircraft characteristics, seating configuration, class of travel, whether the destination is within or outside of the UK and the geographical distance of the capital city of the destination country /territory from the UK’s capital London.

 It is important to note that in case of connecting flights (or tech stops) it is always the passenger’s final destination, so to speak, the place where the last connecting flight ends, that determines the destination band.